ankit7540/IntensityCalbr/PythonModule/determine_C2/README.md

 ***When using Python IDE like Spyder***

-1. After cloning the repository and moving in the `python-module` directory,  refer to the readme.
-Prepare the required data as mentioned above which will be loaded in the module  as NumPy array.
+1. After cloning the repository and moving in the `PythonModule` directory,  refer to the readme.
+Prepare the required data as mentioned above which should be loaded as NumPy array(s).
 Open the  file in the IDE and make changes to the file path if required.
 Run the code.